beartype/beartype/README.rst

 * Infinitely faster in the best case than typeguard_, which is sufficiently slow as to raise genuine usability and security concerns (e.g., `application-layer Denial-of-Service (DoS) attacks <Denial-of-Service_>`__).
+  Don't get us wrong.
+We love typeguard_, but caution might still be warranted.
 * Constant across type hints, taking roughly the same time to check parameters and return values hinted by the builtin type ``str`` as it does to check those hinted by the synthetic type ``Union[int, str]`` as it does to check